 - A palpable step at the lumbosacral junction may indicate spondylolisthesis.

-- Ask the patient to bend forward.
+- Ask the patient to bend forwards.
 Lightly percuss the spine from the root of the neck to the sacrum.

 - Significant pain is a feature of infections, fractures and neoplasms.